Court of Protection Solicitors

 • Decisions about their financial arrangements

-• Whether someone who poses threat of abuse or harm should be allowed visitation
+• Whether someone who poses threat of abuse or harm should be allowed contact with them

 • Appointing deputies to make decisions on behalf of the vulnerable person.